Press release

 Overview

-Environmental issues such as climate change, resource depletion, and water resource crises are rapidly progressing around the world, necessitating action at both the national and corporate levels.
-Each country imposes its own regulations on plastics, with 170 countries, including Japan, banning or restricting the use of plastic products.
-Meanwhile, driven by population growth and economic growth in emerging countries, the global plastic resin market is expected to grow at a CAGR of 4.5% from 2020 to 2027, reaching $522.5 billion by 2027.
-It is estimated that 12 billion cosmetic containers are discarded annually worldwide, most of which are not recycled.
-The cosmetics industry is implementing various measures to change this situation, including recycling cosmetic containers, using recycled material, and proposing refillable packaging.
+Environmental issues such as climate change, resource depletion, and water resource crises are rapidly progressing around the world, and it is imperative that national and corporate levels must respond.
+Each country has its own regulations on plastics, and 170 countries *2 around the world, including Japan, have banned or restricted the use of plastic products.
+On the other hand, the global plastic resin market size is expected to grow at a CAGR of 4.5% from 2020 to 2027 and reach $522.5 billion by 2027 *3 with population growth and economic growth in emerging economies.
+It is estimated that 12 billion cosmetic containers are discarded annually worldwide, and most of them are not recycled*4.
+In order to change this situation, the cosmetics industry is promoting various measures such as recycling cosmetic containers, using recycled material materials, and proposing refillable packaging.

-Injection molding grade LIMEX Pellet can be molded using existing facilities around the world *5, leading to reduced plastic consumption and CO2 emissions compared to petroleum-based plastics.
-In addition, limestone, the main raw material, has a more stable supply than petroleum and has less price volatility, making it possible to provide it at a stable price.
+LIMEX Pellet's injection molding grades can be molded in existing facilities around the world *5, leading to a reduction in plastic usage and CO2 emissions compared to petroleum-based plastics.
+In addition, limestone, which is the main raw material, has superior supply stability compared to petroleum and has less price fluctuations (volatility), so it can be provided at a stable price.

 LIMEX Pellet Details: https://tb-m.com/limex/products/plastic/